IFRCGo/ecv-toolkit/app/_disease/disease-01_en.md

 ### If an epidemic occurs

-Make a map of the community and mark the information you gather on the map.
-Record other details.
 - Initiate community-based surveillance.
 - Treat mild cases in the community by providing oral rehydration solution and zinc supplementation.
 - Detect and refer serious cases to health facilities.